bitnami-labs/sealed-secrets/README.md

 ### Can I configure the Controller unseal retries?

 The answer is yes, you can configure the number of retries in your controller using the flag `--max-unseal-retries`.
 This flag allows you to configure the number of maximum retries to unseal your Sealed Secrets.

+### How to manage SealedSecrets across the cluster or specific namespaces?

+By default, the controller watches for `SealedSecret` resources across **all namespaces** using the `--all-namespaces` flag (which defaults to `true`).

+If you need to restrict the controller's scope, you have two options:
+- **Watch a subset of namespaces:** Use the `--additional-namespaces=<ns1>,<ns2>` flag to provide a comma-separated list of namespaces for the controller to manage.
+- **Watch only the local namespace:** Set `--all-namespaces=false` (or the environment variable `SEALED_SECRETS_ALL_NAMESPACES=false`).
+This is useful for multi-tenant clusters where you want isolated controllers with independent sealing keys in each namespace.

 ## Community